ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 New archives can be created with the **Create a new frozen archive** link at the bottom of the page.

-As an example we could create a new archive called Article Data ... by filling out the resulting form like this:
+As an example, we could create a new archive called "Article Data ..." by filling out the resulting form like this:

 .. image:: /images/archives/archives-createnew.png